zmalone/chef-web-docs/source/controls-for-compliance/windows/get-alerted-when-an-audit-run-fails/7/_index.md

 -----> Kitchen is finished.
 (0m6.86s)
 ```

 [COMMENT] When developing a configuration change, whether it's with Chef or something else, it can be difficult to get it right the first time.
-For example, you might unintentionally configure the system to disable all inbound traffic, including over SSH, completely.
+For example, you might unintentionally configure the system to disable all inbound traffic completely.
 That's where Test Kitchen really helps &ndash; if you place the system in an unrepairable state, you simply destroy the instance and try something else.
 Only after you're confident that your change works as you expect do you move your configuration code to the next step in the pipeline.

 ### Upload the webserver cookbook to the Chef server